 Likewise, when a belief or feeling becomes entrenched in the subconscious, that fixed belief becomes like a script that dictates a repeated pattern in our life -- even if that belief isn't entirely true.
 If that belief is left unchanged, the pattern simply repeats.
 Hypnotherapy helps break that pattern in the subconscious mind.

 How powerful is the subconscious?

-If you go to a movie, plop down your $8.50 and go sit in a dark theatre with few distractions, it is easy to engage your imagination and subconscious.
-And if you are watching a scene where the dainty heroine is pursued by the nasty space alien, you get anxious.
+If you go to a movie, plop down your money and sit in a dark theatre with few distractions, it is easy to engage your imagination and subconscious.
+For example, if the movie shows the dainty heroine pursued by the nasty space alien, you get anxious.
 And your body responds.
 You can feel your pulse quicken, your breathing change, and you bet, your blood pressure even cranks up a notch or two.
 Your palms may even get sweaty in the scarier parts!

 Now, intellectually, you know it's only a movie!
 If the camera pulled back you would see someone holding a microphone, a cameraman and lights and a guy wiggling a rubber-suited alien monster!
 Intellectually you know that!
 But you willingly have allowed your subconscious and your imagination to accept the suggestion that the images on the screen are real -- for the purpose of entertainment.
 And your body responds to that, doesn't it!

 The same principles of the mind are in effect with certain applications of hypnotherapy.
 Your mind definitely affects your body!
 That is one type of application of hypnosis and hypnotherapy.